 While this is not a guarantee that lockers will be free of airborne or cross-contamination by other students, it is a degree of precaution that may make people with severe allergies or at risk of anaphylaxis feel a bit safer!

 Allergy/fragrance-aware lunch spaces

-Both of my experiences with receiving disability accommodations in university have been above and beyond what i’d ever expected—if you have any medical issues or disabilities, I highly recommend at least investigating this option on campus!
+Both of my experiences with receiving disability and asthma accommodations in university have been above and beyond what I’d ever expected.
+If you have any medical issues or disabilities, I highly recommend at least investigating this option on campus!
 As I write this, I’ve just received a three-page summary of my accommodations from the Access to Students with Disabilities Department at Athabasca University.
 Studying by distance education, asthma wasn’t at the top of mind of needed accommodations.
 However, I’m thinking now that getting them to note my asthma on file might be a good idea—just in case!

-Have you accessed accommodations or support for your asthma when attending college or university?
+Have you accessed asthma accommodations or support for your asthma as a student?
 Share what’s worked, and what hasn’t, in the comments!